 Billboards.
 They are everywhere in our town and in our state.
 Their unsightliness mars the beauty of rural roadsides, and adds to the ugliness of already overdeveloped commercial strips.

 The particular billboard I’m writing about is more attractive than most, though, because its subject is a baby, a winsome, chubby little thing with head slightly tilted and tiny hands clasped together, almost as if in prayer.
 Perhaps you might expect it to be an ad for baby products, or for an agency that helps children.
-I hope you’ll be as shocked as I was to see that the baby itself was the product this sign was selling.
+I hope you’ll be as shocked as I was to learn that the baby itself was the product this sign was selling.

 “Want one?” the sign asks.
 Catchy, isn’t it?
 A bit like the “Got milk?” campaign.
 Maybe it’s cute and catchy so we won’t think about what is really going on here.
 The name and the web address of a fertility clinic complete the legend on the sign.
 Its message is clear: Babies are something we have a right to.
 Babies are something we can buy.